heng30/bitbox/README.md

 [中文文档](./README.zh-CN.md)

 #### Introduction
-It is a easily used bitcoin wallet.
+It is a easily used bitcoin light wallet.
+Using blockstream API to broadcast transaction and fetch on chain information.
+I test it only in bitcoin **test network**, so you take you only risk to use this bitcoin light wallet on the bitcoin man network.

 #### Features
 - [x] new wallet account